 So, is THCV legal?
 THCV itself is not specifically listed as a Schedule I drug like THC, unfortunately, still is; because it is technically a marijuana extract sales or possession intended for use could be prosecuted under the Federal Analog Act – unless cannabis is legal in your state for recreational use or you have a state-approved medical marijuana license.

-So, you can’t just buy drops THCV or capsules – nor is your doctor likely to prescribe you THCV shots or pills because none of these are a thing just yet.
+So, you can’t just buy drops THCV or capsules – nor is your doctor likely to prescribe you THCV shots or pills because none of these is a thing just yet.
 You aren’t going to be able to find THCV edibles – unless they are made from a strain that contains high THCV; alas, there are no THCV Cheeba Chews candies like there are for CBD.

 And what precisely is the difference when it comes to THCV vs THC?
 As we mentioned above, there is a very small molecular difference between THC and THCV.
 They are both psychoactive cannabinoids, which are chemical compounds found naturally within the cannabis plants – also known as phytocannabinoids; and these cannabinoids work with your body’s own endocannabinoid system in medicinal applications of both cannabis and hemp-derived products for the treatment of such varied conditions as inflammation, nausea, epileptic seizures, anxiety and PTSD, depression, sleep disorders, chronic pain, cancer, and tons more!